simcha-c/Bliss-ana/README.md

 # BLISSANA

-Blissana is a single-page app, inspired by Asana designed to help teams organize, track and manage their projects through completion of smaller tasks.
+Blissana is a single-page app, inspired by Asana designed to help teams organize, track and manage their projects through the completion of smaller tasks.

 [Live](https://bliss-ana.herokuapp.com/)